-The majority of infected people will only need bed rest, adequate fluid intake and paracetamol to help with the fever or aches.
+The majority of infected people will only need bed rest, adequate fluid intake and potentially paracetamol or similar medications to help with the fever or aches.
 The more severe cases may need antiviral drugs for influenza that can only be prescribed by a medical doctor.
 The drugs are ideally administered early (within 48 hours of the onset of symptoms) in the disease.
 Antiviral treatment may also be used for people at risk of severe influenza early in the infection.
 People at risk for severe influenza illness or complications should consult their doctor early in the illness.